Azure/api-management-policy-snippets/README.md

 # Azure API Management Policy Snippets

+# Policy Toolkit

+[Azure API Management policy toolkit](https://github.com/Azure/azure-api-management-policy-toolkit) is a set of libraries and tools for authoring policy documents for Azure API Management.
+The toolkit was designed to help create and test policy documents with complex expressions.

 # Examples

 The `examples/` folder contains policy examples contributed by the product team and the user community.
 The samples are meant to be re-used verbatim, provide inspiration or serve as learning aids.
 Some of them are parameterized using [Named Values](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-properties) (formerly known as Properties), which look like this: `{{some-value}}`.
 When using parametrized samples, you will have to either define relevant Named Values or replace them with values in place.